 Only individuals who receive “An Invitation to Submit” may submit a full proposal application for consideration.

 Full Proposal Application Instructions (due July 13, 2021)

-Once application process is opened, a link will be provided on this page to start the application process for Shirley Ryan AbilityLab’s Center for Smart Use of Technology to Assess Real-World Outcomes Pilot Study Funding.
+Once the application process is opened, a link will be provided - on this page - to start the application process for Shirley Ryan AbilityLab’s Center for Smart Use of Technology to Assess Real-World Outcomes Pilot Study Funding.

 First time users will need to sign up at the login page.
 All Northwestern University (NU) affiliates will log in with their NetID.